The Game Mölkky

 Today, Mölkky tournaments are played all over the world.
 There is also a Mölkky World Championship (with around 200 teams of 4 to 6 players participating) organized every year.
 Mölkky associations exist not only in Finland but also in many other countries such as Slovakia, Turkey and even Japan!
 Since 2006, the game has become a huge success in France in particular.
 France is now the leading country (before Finland) where Mölkky is sold and played the most.

-In August 2016, the International Mölkky Organisationopen_in_new (I.M.O.) was founded.
+In August 2016, the International Mölkky Organisation (I.M.O.) was founded.
 This organisation serves at the intersection between countries, associations, administrators, players, and official tournaments.
 Its aim is to provide safe, fair, and enjoyable competitive experiences for associations, teams, and players.

 So yes, the global Mölkky force is strong.
 Passionate Mölkky players work hard to promote the game around the world.
 There's even a possibility to become “Mölkky Nobility”: that’s how the former Finnish International Mölkky Organization (FIMO) recognized people’s contributions to the cause.
 Wouldn’t it be nice to become a lord or lady of Mölkky?